JohnHenrySplitMyHeart/bikesanity/README.md

 For technical users, it also populates an object model of all cycle journals.
 You can write your own Python programs, and linking to this library get hold of `Journal` objects containing sensibly structured content for you to work on as you wish.

+### Can I see a sample of an extracted journal?

+Sure!
+The `samples/html` folder contains a sample of the converted journal HTML format, generated using placeholder data.
+This shows off the responsive layout, cleaner design, and fully working map embedding.
+You can browse that sample live at [https://raw.githack.com/JohnHenrySplitMyHeart/bikesanity/master/samples/html/index.html](https://raw.githack.com/JohnHenrySplitMyHeart/bikesanity/master/samples/html/index.html).

+All images used in the sample are in the public domain and freely licensed from [pexels](https://www.pexels.com/).

 ### How can I use this tool?

 This is a command line tool, and source code written in Python 3.6, to perform journal extraction.